derek285/yolov4_deep_sort_pytorch/README.md

 # ing... how to get class_id from deepsort ?
-## remember build your own libdarknet.so
+## remember build your own libdarknet.so and put under folder yolov4_deep_sort_pytorch/

 ## ref : https://github.com/ZQPei/deep_sort_pytorch